Author has written 1 story for Superman.

 March 2010: Things are looking a little up, as Chapter 21 is 1/3 written (i.e. it exists).
 I am still active, as in my e-mail address and livejournal are still the same and I maintain this username (and the hope of publishing something, anything, one day).

-I have been reading fanfiction for twelve years, but, only five couples in five fandoms (M/K, X-Files; H/D, Harry Potter; Clois, Superman; J/D, Stargate; J/S, Sherlock) so that's concentrated.
+I have been reading fanfiction for over fifteen years, but, only five couples in five fandoms (M/K, X-Files; H/D, Harry Potter; Clois, Superman; J/D, Stargate; J/S, Sherlock) so that's concentrated.
 My very early days of fanfiction (circa 1998/99) included Gargoyles and Ranma 1/2!
-In 2010 I found I had read the entire internet's worth of Jack/Daniel for 2.5 years straight, and then the BBC's Sherlock exploded into my FACE.
+In 2010 I found I had read the entire internet's worth of Jack/Daniel for 2.5 years straight, and then BBC's Sherlock exploded into my FACE.

 After all these years and with many wide-ranging theories, ideas, and philosophies regarding fanfiction and the greater creative world I finally took up the keyboard in 2007.
 I demand such perfection in an effort to avoid the norm that my stories will be slow in coming, which is very clear.